Skip to main content

 eToro, a global online broker, is at the top of the list of the best ETF brokers in Europe.
 It has been known for its social trading platform, where you can copy the trades of other successful investors. eToro has a vast community of over 30 million investors with access to over 3,000 financial products, including 300+ ETFs.

 Their trading platform is intuitive, and you can easily open an account at eToro and fund it through various methods such as credit or debit cards, Paypal, Skrill, and bank transfers.
 Their minimum deposit is relatively low at $50 (it depends on your country).
-Moreover, they do not charge any fee on deposits, and you can benefit from commission-free trading on certain ETFs.
+Moreover, they do not charge any fee on deposits, and you can benefit from commission-free trading on ETFs (other fees apply).

 eToro is regulated and supervised by several top-tier regulators, such as the Financial Conduct Authority (FCA), the Australian Securities and Investments Commission (ASIC), and the Cyprus Securities Exchange Commission (CySEC).
 As per the European Securities and Markets Authority (ESMA) regulation, eToro also provides negative balance protection for Forex and CFD trading on a per-account basis to retail clients from the European Union.